sonatype/dependency-management-mcp-server/README.md

 The Sonatype MCP Server provides three powerful tools for AI assistants:

-- `getComponentVersion` - gets component information about a specific version of a component
+- `getComponentVersion` - Gets component information about a specific version of a component
-- `getLatestComponentVersion` - gets component information about the latest version of a component
+- `getLatestComponentVersion` - Gets component information about the latest version of a component
-- `getRecommendedComponentVersions` - gets a set of recommended versions to upgrade to based on the current version of a component.
-If no version is provided, gets a set of recommended versions of a component to start with
+- `getRecommendedComponentVersions` - Gets a set of recommended versions to upgrade to based on the current version of a component.
+If no version is provided, gets a set of recommended versions to start with for the component

 ## Support & Feedback